cloudant/terraform-provider-ibm/examples/ibm-cloudant/README.md

 1. With `Lite` plan `capacity` can be set no more than 1 throughput blocks.
 1. `parameters` can overwrite the previously set arguments named the same way.
+1. With [`Standard` plan on dedicated hardware](standard-plan-on-dedicated-hw) the hardware must be ordered separately and provisioning should be completed before using Terraform on it

 ## Requirements